 determines which compute groups you can deploy to.

 deploy uses AWS Step Functions to:

-Code Deploy works by moving code from S3 to the query group's EC2 instances and cycling the Datomic process with a newly-extended classpath, in a rolling fashion.
-This is much faster than cycling EC2 instances. deploy is smart about minimizing the transfer of code from S3.
+- Deploy your code and dependencies to the compute group using Code Deploy.
+Code Deploy works by moving code from S3 to the compute group's EC2 instances and cycling the Datomic process with a newly-extended classpath, in a rolling fashion.
+This is much faster than cycling EC2 instances.
+Deploy is smart about minimizing the transfer of code from S3.

 - [optionally] ensure Lambdas If you've configured Lambdas, deploy ensures an AWS Lambda corresponding to each lambda entry point.
 These AWS Lambdas are in fact just lightweight proxies that forward invocations to your functions running on the Datomic cluster (i.e. your code is not running in AWS Lambda).
 In this way your code runs near the data and cache, and without the limitations and complexities of running in the Lambda execution context.

 Ions include an ion-config.edn file that specifies how to invoke your your ion code: